Review – Sins of a Solar Empire

 Before you get all doe-y eyed for the great video games that have come out in the past two months, and start swallowing the industry’s mandate that we can only have decent games around the pinnacle event of a religion that totally hates video games, lets take a minute and remember how fucking terrible the rest of 2007 was for video games.
 Starting with Transformers the Game.

 Transformers the Movie was the cinematic equivalent of going to a space zoo and jumping into a pit of laser equipped alligators and beating them down with your cock.
 While on fire.
 While the Teen Girl Squad cheers you on.
 Transformers the Game is the video game equivalent of falling into the same crocodilian awesomeness, only to find your cock quickly chomped off.
-And you’re on fire. → Games are the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
+And you’re on fire.
+And you’re being cheered on by your ten-year old cousin – the ugly one.

 Retrospectives – Metal Gear Solid series part 1